grafana/grafana/docs/sources/visualizations/geomap.md

 The layer controls allow you to create layers, change their name, reorder and delete layers.

 * **Add layer** creates an additional, configurable data layer for the Geomap visualization.
-When you add a layer you will be prompted to select a layer type.
-The layer type can be changed at any point during panel configuration.
+When you add a layer, you are prompted to select a layer type.
+You can change the layer type at any point during panel configuration.
 See the **Layer Types** section above for details on each layer type.
 * The layer controls allow you to rename, delete, and reorder the layers of the panel.
   * **Edit layer name (pencil icon)** renames the layer
   * **Trash Bin** deletes the layer